Maman Corporation Relocates to New Home in Elk Grove Village

 Mission-critical facilities, such as data centers, call centers and SCIFs (Sensitive Compartmented Information Facility), require highly advanced constructional and technical skill.
 Data centers, where physical computer servers are stored, require sophisticated infrastructure to support ever-evolving specialized technology, and oftentimes are equipped with water reservoirs and backup generators.
 SCIF's infrastructure protects highly sensitive data and must conform to government-specified physical and technical security specifications.
 Call centers require substantial telephone cabling infrastructure that can support a high call volume.
 After two decades of experience, complex construction projects with advanced infrastructure are no sweat to Maman Corp.

-Elk Grove supports Maman Corp. during
+Elk Grove supports Maman Corp. during growth stage

 After outgrowing their former space in Palatine, Illinois, Maman Corp. was on the market for new office space.
 While the team explored several municipalities for their new office, Elk Grove Village quickly revealed itself to be the perfect place to grow their business.
 Maman Corp. moved into their current Elk Grove office in August 2017 and they are already reaping the benefits of doing business in North America's largest industrial park.